 Do you know why Island Def Jam preferred your demos over the console mix?
 Did they give specific reasons?

 Not specifically.
 But I would guess that it was because we had spent weeks on our mixes, tweaking and automating, and then a new mix engineer was brought in who asked for all our plugins to be taken off so he could start again on the console.
-You also had a label that had been listening to a demo that they liked for 3 weeks, thinking that it was going to be a single, and then they get something from the mixer that was unexpectedly different.
-If you get a demo that uses sampled drums and synths, which sounds great from the start and has been worked on for weeks, it's common for the demo to become the final record.
-That's why every demo I've worked on since 1999 sounds like the final record.
-I never had to do rough demos for labels.
+You also had a label that had been listening to a demo that they liked for three weeks, thinking that it was going to be a single, and then they got something from the mixer that was unexpectedly different.
+If you get a demo that uses sampled drums and synths, which sounds great from the start and have been worked on for weeks, it’s common for the demo to become the final record.
+That’s why every demo I’ve worked on since 1999 sounds like the final record.
+I never had to do rough demos for labels that they scrapped later.

-And how did you move on from your home studio work to being signed to major labels and writing for pop stars?
+And how did you move from your home studio to being signed to major labels and writing for pop stars?

-Also, as far as Sweidsh producers having success back then., I was in America in the late 1990s when people weren't used to working with MIDI sequencers and drum machines.
+I was in America in the late 90s when people weren’t used to working with MIDI sequencers and drum machines.
 They would make a beat on the MPC, record a Rhodes or other keyboard, and then lay vocals.
 The only exceptions were the electronic musicians in places like Chicago or Detroit.
 But in places like Sweden and the UK it was different, because pop music never fell off in those places, whereas I saw pop music die in the US in 2004, thanks to people like Pharrell Williams and the hits they made.
 So the boy-band wave was favorable for people like us Swedish producers who were used to working with synths, samplers and keyboards that were integrated into our writing process.